davidakelley/MFSS/README.md

 --------
 This library uses [Armadillo](http://arma.sourceforge.net/).

-For details on any references in the code, see "A Practitioner's Guide and Matlab Toolbox for Mixed Frequency State Space Models" by Scott Brave, Andrew Butters, and David Kelley.
-If you use this toolbox in preparing a publication, please cite this work.
+If you use this toolbox in preparing a publication, please cite "A Practitioner's Guide and Matlab Toolbox for Mixed Frequency State Space Models" by Scott Brave, Andrew Butters, and David Kelley.
+For details on any references in the code, see this publication.